dspreitz/aeroscore/README.md

 Installation
 ------------------------------------------------------------------------------
-To install aeroscore you need to install
+To install aeroscore you need to install:

 Node.js
 ```bash